-Gregory Howe is an American musician, producer, composer and band leader.
-In 1996, he founded Wide Hive Records, where he has now created over fifty albums with musical icons such as Roscoe Mitchell, Kamasi Washington, Larry Coryell, and Phil Ranelin.
-He is a founding member of the Wide Hive Players, Neomythics, Throttle Elevator Music, Dissent and Variable Unit; and is also completing his first solo album for release in 2017.
+Gregory Howe is an American musician, producer, composer, and band leader.
+In 1996, he founded Wide Hive Records.
+Over the past two decades, Wide Hive Records has created over fifty albums with musical artists/icons such as Roscoe Mitchell, Kamasi Washington, Larry Coryell, Calvin Keys, Erik Jekabson, and Phil Ranelin.
+He is a founding member of Throttle Elevator Music, Wide Hive Players, Neomythics, Dissent, and Variable Unit.
+Most recently Howe completed his first solo album set for release in July 2017.

-Gregory Howe’s pathway to success began with the formation of a band and the establishment of a makeshift recording studio in his living room.
-By the late ‘90s, he was operating the Wide Hive, a combination record store-café, performance venue, and full-service recording facility at 3299 Mission Street in San Francisco.
-Wide Hive’s mission, so to speak, was "to integrate musicians with community and emphasize artistic independence."
-CDs created on-site were sold directly to patrons at the gigs.
-Howe's Wide Hive records catalog would soon rack up more than 30 releases over the next decade.
+Gregory Howe’s musical career began in the early 1990s with the formation of a band and the establishment of a makeshift recording studio in his living room.
+By the late 1990s, Howe created “The Wide Hive,” a combination record store/café/performance venue with a full-service recording facility on Mission Street in San Francisco.
+Wide Hive’s Mission Street location integrated musicians with community and emphasized artistic independence.
+CDs created on-site were sold directly to patrons at the gig.

 During this time Wide Hive Records’ catalog would soon increase to more than 30 releases.
 While primarily active as producer, mixer, and composer, Howe periodically appears on Wide Hive recordings using any combination of guitars, synthesizers, turntables, voice, and percussion.
 The band that put Howe and Wide Hive on the map with an eponymous release in 1998 was called Dissent.